DHS TRIP can assist in resolving travel-related issues, such as:

-Many people erroneously believe that they are experiencing a screening delay because they are on a watchlist.
-In fact, such delays are often caused merely by a name similarity to another person who is on the watchlist.
-Ninety-nine percent of individuals who apply for redress are not on the terrorist watchlist, but are misidentified as people who are.
+Many people falsely believe that they are experiencing a screening delay because they are on a watchlist.
+In fact, such delays are often caused by a name similarity to another person who is on the watchlist.
+Ninety-eight percent of individuals who apply for redress have no nexus to the terrorist watchlist.

-DHS TRIP can help resolve inconveniences resulting from name similarities by providing a Redress Control Number that allows systems to prevent such misidentificaitons from recurring.
+DHS TRIP can help solve issues resulting from name similarities to identities on the watchlist by providing a Redress Control Number that allows systems to prevent such misidentifications from recurring.
 Go To Step 2

 What factors are used to determine if someone is selected for secondary screening?